 If your FreeNAS® server is not connected to a network with a DHCP server, you can use the network configuration wizard to manually configure the interface as seen in Example 2.5a.
 In this example, the FreeNAS® system has one network interface (em0):

 Example 2.5a: Manually Setting an IP Address from the Console Menu

 Enter an option from 1-11: 1 1) em0 Select an interface (q to quit): 1 Delete existing config? (y/n) n Configure interface for DHCP? (y/n) n Configure IPv4? (y/n) y Interface name: (press enter as can be blank) Several input formats are supported Example 1 CIDR Notation: 192.168.1.1/24 Example 2 IP and Netmask seperate: IP: 192.168.1.1 Netmask: 255.255.255.0, or /24 or 24 IPv4 Address: 192.168.1.108/24 Saving interface configuration: Ok Configure IPv6? (y/n) n Restarting network: ok You may try the following URLs to access the web user interface: http://192.168.1.108

 Once the system has an IP address, input that address into a graphical web browser from a computer capable of accessing the network containing the FreeNAS® system.
-The administrative GUI, shown in Figure 2.5b, should be displayed.
-If it does not appear, check the following:
+You should be prompted to create a password for the root user, as seen in Figure 2.5b.

 - Are proxy settings enabled in the browser configuration?
 If so, disable the settings and try connecting again.

 - If the page does not load, make sure that you can ping the FreeNAS® system's IP address.
 If the address is in a private IP address range, you will only be able to access the system from within the private network.